justin-stephenson/recording/README.md

 - `recording_output` (default: `journal`)

-ElasticSearch hostname, used when session recording is configured to send to ElasticSearch through rsyslog:
+Elasticsearch hostname, used when session recording is configured to send to Elasticsearch through rsyslog:

 - `recording_elastic_host` (default: `localhost`)